crowellbw/SNIVEL/README.md

 where the 1 allows for drifts in the clock bias.
 It then simply performs a bounded least squares problem where the dLC values are the data vector and we are solving for a vector of dx/dt, dy/dt, dz/dt, dclock/dt.
 The dxyz values are then converted to dn/dt, de/dt, du/dt and output to the file <b>output/velocities_SITE_DOY_YEAR.txt</b>.

+<b>Example</b>

+After you have installed dependencies, if you run this script directly out of the box by typing:

+>python3 SNIVEL.py

+it will compute the velocities at the nearest sites during the Mw 7.1 Ridgecrest, CA earthquake on July 6, 2019.
+If you plot the values for station P595, you should get something that looks like: